yandex-cloud/docs/en/managed-elasticsearch/tutorials/migration-via-snapshots.md

 1. If necessary, [disable the snapshot repository](https://www.elastic.co/guide/en/elasticsearch/reference/current/delete-snapshot-repo-api.html) on the side of the source and target clusters.

 ## Delete the resources you created {#clear-out}

+Some resources are not free of charge.
+Delete the resources you no longer need to avoid paying for them:

 {% list tabs %}